avdeyFur/avdeyFur/README.md

 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m currently working in GlowByte as a junior Analyst.
-- 🌱 I’m currently a student in HSE university in Moscow and London School of Economics.
+- 🌱 I’m a student at HSE University in Moscow and the London School of Economics.
-- 👯 I’m looking to advancing in my career and becoming a DS/ML specialist.
+- 👯 I’m looking to advance my career and become a DS/ML specialist.
+- ⚡ I am also writing my thesis on "Detection of skin cancer from 3D-TBP" using CV.